eslam5elesawy/code_optimization/README.md

 - ### Dead Code Elimination
   Copy propagation often leads to making assignment statements into dead code.
   A variable is said to be dead if it is never used after its last definition.
-  In order to find the dead variables, a data flow analysis should be done.
+  To find the dead variables, a data flow analysis should be done.

     ![Code example](https://github.com/eslam5elesawy/code_optimization/blob/afcbe4a7f14c0226caa6f498c2ccc272f0c8be2f/dead_code.png)